 License checkout failed.
 License Manager Error -15 MATLAB is unable to connect to the license server.
 Check that the license manager has been started, and that the MATLAB client machine can communicate with the license server.
 Troubleshoot this issue by visiting: https://www.mathworks.com/support/lme/R2018b/15 Diagnostic Information: Feature: MATLAB License path: /home/jdh4/.matlab/R2018b_licenses:/usr/licensed/matlab-R2018b/licenses/license.dat:/usr/licensed/ma tlab-R2018b/licenses/network.lic Licensing error: -15,570.
 System Error: 115

 You will need to carry out the work on another cluster such as Della or if your script can be written to use a GPU then you can use TigerGPU.
 To get started with MATLAB and GPUs see below.

-Like TigerCPU, Perseus was also designed for parallel, multi-node jobs.
-While MATLAB is available on the head node of Perseus for very light work, it is not available on the Perseus compute nodes.
+Like TigerCPU, Stellar was also designed for parallel, multi-node jobs.
+While MATLAB is available on the head node of Stellar for very light work, it is not available on the Stellar compute nodes.